 The CSOs are primarily responsible for responding to and handling calls related to animal complaints, bicycle thefts, parking complaints, and some minor juvenile status offenses.
 The CSOs are also responsible for the care and maintenance of the city’s new animal shelter and the animals being housed there.

 The CSO program is staffed by two full-time and one part-time CSO.
-CSOs Jim Dugan and Tim Voorhees work full-time, while CSO Ernesto Cantu is part-time.
-CSO Dugan has been with the department since 2001 and works 8:00 am to 4:00 pm Monday-Friday.
-CSO Voorhees is the newest CSO and works primarily from 4:00 pm to 12:00 am on a rotating schedule.
-CSO Cantu has been with the department since 1999 and fills in on the evening and weekend shifts.
+CSOs Sarah Hubacher and Bronson Hindal are the newest CSOs and work full-time, while CSO Ernesto Cantu is part-time.
+CSO Hindal works a rotating 8:00 am to 4:00 pm schedule, while CSO Hubacher works primarily from 4:00 pm to 12:00 am on a rotating schedule.
+CSO Cantu has been with the department since 1999 and fills in on the evening and weekend shifts

 CSO Sarah Hubacher